Obama hits Russia, China for "lack of urgency" on climate

 No deals have been made yet on three main goals of the U.N. conference.
 Those are pledges to cut emissions in half by 2030 to keep the Paris climate deal’s 1.5 degree Celsius temperature limit goal alive; the need for $100 billion annually in financial help from rich countries to poor ones; and the idea that half of that money goes to adapting to global warming’s worst effects.
 Several other issues, including trading carbon and transparency, also weren’t solved yet.

-Ahmadou Sebory Touré of Guinea, speaking on behalf of poor nations, said rich countries not fulfilling their $100 billion pledge shows those countries are just making “an empty commitment.”
+Ahmadou Sebory Touré of Guinea said rich countries not fulfilling their $100 billion pledge shows those countries are just making “an empty commitment.”

-“There is a history of broken promises and unfulfilled commitments by developed countries,” Diego Pacheco Balanza of Bolivia told the conference.
+“There is a history of broken promises and unfulfilled commitments by developed countries,” added Diego Pacheco Balanza of Bolivia.

-The last few days have seen huge protests in Glasgow and around Europe for faster action in fighting global warming.

-Obama told young people “you are right to be frustrated,” but then relayed the advice his mother gave him when he was young.
+Obama told young people “you are right to be frustrated,” but then relayed the advice his mother gave him.

 “Don’t sulk.
 Get busy, get to work and change what needs to be changed,” he said.
 “Vote like your life depends on it — because it does.”